Kia EV9 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Kia EV9 are $1,674 a year for full coverage.
-Comprehensive insurance costs around $444 each year, collision insurance costs $874, and liability is estimated at $246.
-Liability-only coverage costs approximately $298 a year, and high-risk coverage costs $3,630 or more.
-16-year-old drivers pay the most at up to $5,742 a year.
+Average insurance rates for a Kia EV9 are $1,674 a year for full coverage.
+Comprehensive insurance costs on average $444 a year, collision insurance costs $874, and liability insurance is estimated at $246.
+A liability-only policy costs approximately $298 a year, and high-risk insurance costs $3,630 or more.
+Teen drivers receive the highest rates at up to $5,742 a year.

 Average premium for full coverage: $1,674

-Rates are based on $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
-Rates include averaging for all states and EV9 models.
+Rates are based on $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and EV9 trim levels.

-For a driver around age 40, insurance rates for a Kia EV9 range from as low as $298 for just liability insurance to a high rate of $3,630 for a high-risk driver policy.
+Using a middle-aged driver as an example, prices range range from as low as $298 for a discount liability-only rate to a high of $3,630 for a policy for a high-risk driver.

-Living in a larger city can make a big difference on auto insurance rates.
-Areas with sparse population are statistically proven to have a lower frequency of accident claims than congested cities.
-The graphic below illustrates the difference between rural and urban areas on auto insurance rates.
+Living in a larger city has a significant impact on car insurance rates.
+Rural areas tend to have a lower frequency of accident claims than larger metro areas.
+The diagram below illustrates how where you live affects car insurance rates.

 Use the form below to get customized rates for your location.